mauricewijnia/nova-maps-address/README.md

 composer require mauricewijnia/nova-maps-address
 ```

-You will need a Google Maps API key with access to the Places API.
+You will need a Google Maps API key with access to the Maps, Places and Geocoding API.
 You can place the key in your `.env` file like this:
 ```
-NOVA_MAPS_ADDRESS_KEY="you_key_here"
+NOVA_MAPS_ADDRESS_KEY="your_key_here"
 ```

 ## Usage
-This fields stores it's data as JSON in your column, so we will have to cast our column to an array.
+This fields stores its data as JSON in your column, so we will have to cast our column to an array.

 To add the field to your resource you can do: